Farm to Table

 Fresh & Local

 Some foods are only grown in certain areas of the country, but dairy is local and based in all 50 states.
 There are more than 50,000 dairy farms in the United States, including more than 8,000 here in the Midwest.
-In fact, milk’s journey from the farm to the grocery store takes only about two days!
-Not only is this journey fast and efficient, it enhances milk safety and quality – you can be sure that your grocer is selling dairy that’s very fresh.
+In fact, milk’s journey from the farm to the grocery store takes only about 48 hours!
+Not only is this journey fast and efficient, it enhances milk safety and quality — you can be sure your grocer is selling dairy that’s very fresh.
 In these same two days, milk also makes its way to nearby school cafeterias, fueling kids with nutritious food and boosting the local economy.
 Many schools provide fun and educational activities for students to learn more about cow milk production and how dairy fresh food gets from the dairy farm to their lunch tray.
 Through Farm to School programs, everybody wins!

 Real & Safe